 To look at Sirenia these days is like reliving the events around Leaves’ Eyes all over again.
-If you remember: Out rocketed Liv Kristine earlier this year, and in came the Goth Chick from the East.
-And it was lightning fast with – apparently – no prior notice to the victim in this play of villains.
+If you remember, out rocketed Liv Kristine earlier this year, and in came the Goth Chick from the East.
+And it was lightning fast, with – apparently – no prior notice to the victim in this play of villains.

 In the context of Sirenia, it is Aylin Gimenez getting the boot in a tearing hurry.
 She actually stayed longest with the band, as female fronts go.
 In the past all leads left after an album or so, stating a variety of reasons.
-Kind of sounds like the infamous divorce excuse in the US called irreconcilable differences.
+This kind of sounds like the infamous divorce excuse in the US called irreconcilable differences.

 Well, we will never know what the truth really is or was, but I do see a pattern.
 Similar things happened with Nightwish, for example.
 Twice actually, once when Tarja Turunen got dismissed, and the second time, when the band forced Anette Olzon out into the cold.
 I am not sure what is wrong with the people skills of some of these guys.
 But hey, this kind of rough treatment seems to be the modus operandi in this genre.